 You can find more than 2 million apps in the Apple app store and about 3.8 million items in Google Play.
 For Blackberry and Windows, there are 234,500 and 669,000 mobile apps respectively.

-According to another Statista report created in 2017, the fastest growing app category is shopping (ecommerce).
+According to another Statista report created in 2017, the fastest growing app category is shopping (e-commerce).
 Games, on the other hand, have slowed down.

 So, if you are thinking about creating your own app, you won't have a more opportune moment than now: the demand is very high.
 This article will guide you through all steps that you need to pass on the way to your mobile application.

-It is very hard to overrate this phase of a development process.
+It is very hard to overrate this phase of the development process.
 Thorough planning helps to understand where are you now and how to get to the desired point.
 The perfect situation is when you connect your app development team or at least share your research with them before the actual start.

 For the first input, you need to study the market and check if there is any demand for your idea.
 This step will help you understand trends and probably to fine-tune the features.
 Even if you haven't found anything that looks like your idea, don't worry.
 Probably you have just invented a new unicorn.
-At the APP Solutions, we also provide our clients with experts in specific industries in case their business dwells in a rare or highly specific field.
+At The APP Solutions, we also provide our clients with experts in specific industries in case their business dwells in a rare or highly specific field.

 After you have decided on the idea, you need to check your competitors carefully.
 Use the SWOT-analysis to underline their strengths and weaknesses and adjust your strategy.